 What Happens When You Default on a Student Loan?

-Certain student loan providers will declare an individual in default after 9 months of missed payments.
-Some private loans will go as far as placing the loan in default after 4 or 5 months.
+Certain student loan providers will declare an individual in default after nine months of missed payments.
+Some private loans will go as far as placing the loan in default after four or five months.
 Once in default status, the payment plan is removed and the entire amount of the loan is due.
 Imagine receiving a bill for $40,000 that says due upon receipt.
 At this point, the loan will be placed with collections to try and recover the amount due.
-If this occurs, it may be a good idea to keep on top of the situation by monitoring your credit.
+If this occurs, it may be a good idea to keep on top of the situation by monitoring your credit through MyFICO.

 Tax refunds may be taken as well as wages garnished